ascarlatt/smalladmin/README.md

 friendly than [Adminer](https://www.adminer.org/) and prettier than both.

 As of now, it supports browsing databases, browsing tables and running queries.
+You can run multiple queries in the query box.
+Some tests were done, but probably not all edge cases were considered when parsing the query (e.g. the [`DELIMITER`](https://dev.mysql.com/doc/refman/8.4/en/stored-programs-defining.html) statement).

 Versions `0.*` should be treated as beta and are not to be relied upon.